Psyhackological/AAA/CONTRIBUTING.md

 - [x] [Source code](SourceCodeLink)
 - [x] [Official page](OfficialPageLink)
 ```

-> If F-Droid's link is not available, please replace F-Droid with IzzyOnDroid if possible.

 If something is missing replace `x` with `space` and remove `[](link)`.